KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

 - Website
-  - Add little statistics:
-    - last update
-    - module amount
-    - amount of different maintainer
-    - amount of modules with images
-    - amount of GitHub repos
-    - amount of GitLab repos
-    - amount of bitbucket repos
   - Add filter for outdated modules.
 - Write instructions: “How do I get my module presented perfectly in the list?”
 - Handle empty keywords array + handle empty tags array (advise: Add a few meaningful terms to the keywords in the package.json.
 Not just “mirror” or “module”.)